 Norfolk transport information

 Once you are in Norfolk you’ll find an easy to use road network with major routes to and from the city of Norwich that branch out to the four main areas of Norfolk; The Broads (Broadland) situated to the East, Breckland to the West, The North Norfolk Coast and South Norfolk.
 Norwich railway station provides a great central location for arriving in Norfolk with train services to Sheringham on the North coast and Great Yarmouth on the East coast.

 Norfolk has a great bus service, the popular choice being the Coasthopper for easy touring of the North Norfolk Coast.
 Buses also run from Norwich Bus Station to popular coastal towns, such as Cromer, Great Yarmouth and Lowestoft.
-Other Norwich bus services run from St Stephens Street and Castle Meadow connecting you to popular tourist locations like Wroxham in the Norfolk Broads or market towns such as Wymondham in South Norfolk.
+Other Norwich bus services run from St Stephens Street and Castle Meadow connecting you to popular tourist locations like Wroxham in the Norfolk Broads or wonderful market towns such as Wymondham in South Norfolk.

 Map of the North Norfolk Coast

 For serious walkers we highlight on the map the North Norfolk Coast and Peddars Way which are two contrasting trails that link at Holme and Hunstanton totalling around 96 miles.